 Choosing how to receive your Medicare benefits is a big decision.
 You may know that Original Medicare has recurring copayments and deductibles, but what’s the alternative?
 Let MediGap Advisors help you determine the right Medicare Advantage plan for your needs.

 MediGap Advisors specializes in Medicare Advantage plans, so we can offer you expert assistance.
 We’re independent from the insurance companies and can offer you an unbiased comparison of the coverage available.
-You can schedule a confidential consultation, get a quote, or speak with a Personal Advisor with no obligation.
+You can schedule a confidential consultation, get a quote, or speak with a Personal Benefits Consultant with no obligation.
 We absolutely do not charge for our assistance.

 Here are some easy-to-understand answers to your questions about Medicare Advantage plans.

 Medicare pays the insurance company that provides your Medicare Advantage plan a fixed amount every month.
 That helps keep your Advantage plan premiums low (and sometimes $0), but you will still pay Medicare Part B premiums.

 Advantage plans must follow the rules established by Medicare.
 As an Advantage plan holder, you will retain all of your Medicare protections and rights, such as the right to appeal plan decisions.